-Nebraska Workers’ Compensation Attorney
+Nebraska Workers’ Compensation Lawyer

 Under the Nebraska Workers’ Compensation Act, nearly all employers must carry workers’ compensation insurance.
 Workers’ compensation insurance covers expenses related to on-the-job injuries without regard to fault.
 Policies must cover full-time, part-time, seasonal, temporary, and minor employees.